FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

 The results of the operations conform the definitions made in the respective design document [DE001](../Design/DE001_polynomials.md).

+*Note* that the checks on exponentiation can fail in < 0.1% of the cases due to rounding errors.
+This is acceptable.

 **Test steps:** Create an arbitrary polynomial (random degree and coeffiecients values).
 Generate a random integer and a random floating point numbers.
 Use these numbers as left and right addition operand and right substraction operand.
 Check that the result is a polynomial of the same degree, and all coefficients except the free one are the same as of the original polynomial, whereas the free coefficient has the expected different value.
 Use the same numbers as the left operand in substraction.
 Check that the result is a polynomial of the same degree, and all coefficients except the free one are the same absolute values as of the original polynomial but the opposite sign, whereas the free coefficient has the expected different value.
 Use the same numbers as left and right operands in multiplication and right operand in division (unless zero).
 Check that the result is a polynomial of the same degree and all coefficients are scaled as expected.
 Repeat several time with the different polynomials.

 Check exponentiation in the following steps: